List of British special constables awarded honours: Member of the Order of the British Empire (MBE)

-Medallist of the Order of the British Empire
+British Empire Medal (BEM)

-Queen's Police Medal
+King's (formerly Queen's) Police Medal

-The Queen's Police Medal is only awarded to Special Constables in Scotland – at present, Special Constables across England and Wales are not eligible for the QPM.
+Special Constables in England and Wales are now eligible to receive the King's Police Medal.
+On 11 March 2022 Queen Elizabeth II approved amendments to the Royal Warrant to expressly state that members of the Special Constabulary in England and Wales were eligible for the medal.
+As members of a police force, Special Constables in Scotland were already eligible.

-Queen's Award for Voluntary Service
+King's (formerly Queen's) Award for Voluntary Service

-The Queen’s Award for Voluntary Service is the highest award given to volunteer groups across the UK.
-Any group of 2 or more people doing volunteering work can be nominated for the award.
+The King's Award for Voluntary Service is the highest award given to volunteer groups across the UK.
+Any group of two or more people doing volunteering work can be nominated for the award.
 The majority of the group must be volunteers, and more than half the volunteers must have the right to live in the UK.

 To be nominated they should do work that: